memgraph/memgraph/docs/dev/quick-start.md

 ### Installing Dependencies

-On Debian systems, dependencies that are required by the codebase should be setup by running the `init` script:
+Dependencies that are required by the codebase should be checked by running the `init` script:

-    ./init -s

-Currently, other systems aren't supported in the `init` script.
-But you can issue the needed steps manually.
-First run the `init` script.

     ./init

-The script will output the required packages, which you should be able to install via your favorite package manager.
-For example, `pacman` on ArchLinux.
+If the script fails, dependencies installation scripts could be found under `environment/os/`.
+The directory contains dependencies management script for each supported operating system.
+E.g. if your system is **Debian 10**, run the following to install all required build packages:

+    ./environment/os/debian-10.sh install MEMGRAPH_BUILD_DEPS

+Once everything is installed, rerun the `init` script.

-After installing the packages, issue the following commands:
+Once the `init` script is successfully finished, issue the following commands:

     mkdir -p build
     ./libs/setup.sh